panda7789/docs.cs-cz/docs/fsharp/language-reference/tuples.md

 }
 ```

-<span data-ttu-id="8cf4c-137">V F # kódu můžete pak předejte řazené kolekce členů struktura jako parametr a využívat výsledek v podobě struktura řazené kolekce členů.</span><span class="sxs-lookup"><span data-stu-id="8cf4c-137">In your F# code, you can then pass a struct tuple as the parameter and consume the result as a struct tuple.</span></span>
+<span data-ttu-id="fa08e-137">V kódu F # můžete poté předat řazené kolekce členů struktury jako parametr a využívat výsledek v podobě řazené kolekce členů struktury.</span><span class="sxs-lookup"><span data-stu-id="fa08e-137">In your F# code, you can then pass a struct tuple as the parameter and consume the result as a struct tuple.</span></span>

 ```fsharp
 open TupleInterop